xwmx/nb/README.md

 nb edit example.md

 # edit note by title
-nb edit 'A Document Title'
+nb edit "A Document Title"
 ```

 `edit` and other subcommands that take an identifier can be called with the